Kotlin/kotlinx-kover/docs/gradle-plugin/index.md

 ## Features

-* Collection of code coverage through `JVM` test tasks.
+* Collection of code coverage through `JVM` tests (JS and native targets are not supported yet).
-* `HTML` and `XML` reports.
+* generating `HTML` and `XML` reports.
-* Support for `Kotlin/JVM`, `Kotlin Multiplatform` and mixed `Kotlin-Java` sources with zero additional configuration.
+* Support for `Kotlin JVM`, `Kotlin Multiplatform` projects.
-* Support for `Kotlin Android` without the need to divide it into build types and flavours.
+* Support for `Kotlin Android` projects with build variants (instrumentation tests executing on the Android device are not supported yet).
+* Support mixed `Kotlin` and `Java` sources
 * Verification rules with bounds to keep track of coverage.
-* Customizable filters for instrumented classes.
+* Using JaCoCo library as an alternative for coverage measuring and report generation.

 ## Quickstart